Ale-/framer/README.md

 # framer
 framer is intended to adjust a sequence of images in order to create a video with a fixed framerate.
 To do that it interpolates missing frames, removes unnecessary frames and creates a numeric sequence of files.
 Images must be in the format 'second_frame-in-second.extension' in order to work properly.
+For example `1_15.tga` would be the 15th frame in the first second.

 ## Usage
 Use it doing, for example: